-Your calendar is full of meetings, your to-do list grows faster than you can keep up, and your notes are scattered across three different apps.
+Your calendar is full of meetings, your to-do list is growing faster than you can keep up with, and your notes are scattered across three different apps.
 Sound familiar?
 You’re not alone.
-Many people struggle to keep their work together, and that’s exactly what Routine aims to solve.
+Many people struggle with keeping their work together, and that’s exactly what Routine wants to solve.

-In this review I dive into what Routine exactly does, who it’s intended for, and whether it’s really worth trading in all your productivity tools for this all-in-one solution.
+In this review, I’ll dive into what Routine does exactly, who it’s intended for, and whether it’s really worth trading in all your productivity tools for this all-in-one solution.

 Routine: the company